Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-sampler.rst

     result = sampler.run(circuit).result().quasi_dists
     print(result)

-If shots are specified, this primitive outputs a shot-based simulation:
+If shots are specified, this primitive outputs a shot-based simulation (no longer exact):

 .. code-block:: python